-To analyze how CLIP is learning to abstract the visual concepts during training, Goh et al.~\cite{goh2021multimodal} have examined how the neurons of the vision model of CLIP react to certain stimuli.
-They have discovered that the model has multimodal neurons that are activated by different images that describe the same visual concept.
-Apparently, there are neurons that react to the visual concept that are attributed to certain people.
-As an example, the “Jesus Christ neuron” is activated by pictures of Jesus Christ but also by pictures of other Christian symbols like crosses or crowns of thorns.
+To analyze how CLIP learns to abstract the visual concepts during training, \shortciteA{goh2021multimodal} have examined how neurons of CLIP's vision model react to certain stimuli.
+They have discovered that the model has neurons that are activated by different images that describe the same visual concept.
+As an example, the “Jesus Christ Neuron” is activated by pictures of Jesus Christ but also by pictures of other Christian symbols like crosses or crowns of thorns.
 This suggests that it is indeed possible that the model learns to associate different people with not only their names but also other attributes, potentially leading to privacy issues.
 As a first proof-of-concept for this, \shortciteA{clip_me_if_you_can} demonstrated with a very limited example in a short blog post that CLIP does not only store general concepts of images and texts, but also some information about people's identities in the training data.
-Similarly, the original CLIP paper also noted that the model can be used to classify celebrities from the CelebA dataset~\cite{celeba}.

-However, to date, no systematically in-depth research has been conducted in the privacy context of zero-shot multi-modal classifiers such as CLIP.
-With our work, we want to close this research gap and demonstrate that new privacy concerns go hand in hand with the raise of multi-modal models trained on large amount of public data from the internet.
+Similarly, the original CLIP paper~\cite{clip_radford} also noted that the model could be used to classify celebrities from the CelebA dataset~\cite{celeba}.
+However, to date, no systematically in-depth research has been conducted regarding the privacy of vision-language zero-shot classifiers such as CLIP.
+With our work, we aim to close this research gap and demonstrate that new privacy concerns go hand in hand with the rise of large-scale vision-language models trained on large web-crawled datasets.